Jacques Necker: Compte rendu au roi (Report to the King)

-Maurepas became jealous and Vergennes called him a revolutionist.
+Maurepas became jealous, and Vergennes called him a revolutionist.
 Necker declared that he would resign unless given the full title and authority of a minister, with a seat on the Conseil du Roi.
 Both Maurepas and Vergennes replied that they would resign if this was done.
 When Necker was dismissed on 19 May 1781, people of all stations flocked to his home at St. Ouen.
-Joseph II sent his condolences and Catherine the Great invited him to Russia.
 In August 1781 Madame Necker went as far as Utrecht to buy the libels that appeared in the name of Turgot against her husband.
 She even tried to have the booksellers arrested.

-Did Necker and his brother receive annually 8 million livres as a pension?
-In any case, Jacques bought an estate in Coppet and Louis in Cologny, both near Lake Geneva.
+After his dismissal, Necker bought an estate in Coppet.
+His brother Louis purchased an estate in Cologny.
+Both estates were located near Lake Geneva.
 In retirement, Necker, believing in "credible policy", occupied himself with law and economics, producing his famous Traité de l'administration des finances de la France (1784).
-Calonne tried to prevent the spread in Paris.
-Never had a work on such a serious a subject obtained such general success; 80.000 copies were sold.
+Calonne tried to prevent the distribution of the book in Paris.
+Never had a work on such a serious subject obtained such general success; 80,000 copies were sold.

-In 1781 Congress appointed Robert Morris (financier) as Superintendent of Finance after the US went bankrupt.
-In 1783 Morris cut off interest payments to France, its largest foreign creditor.
-Thomas Jefferson, who had succeeded Franklin as American minister to France and John Adams as head of American finance in Europe in 1785, learned about the meeting between the Van Staphorsts’ representatives and the French Minister of Finance only in November 1786, when he received a redacted document describing the Dutch offer from Étienne Clavière, a Genevan banker and pro-America.